-Our financial results could be negatively affected if a significant portfolio company fails to perform as expected.
+Our financial results could be negatively affected if a significant portfolio investment fails to perform as expected.

 Our total investment in companies may be significant individually or in the aggregate.
 As a result, if a significant investment in one or more companies fails to perform as expected, our financial results could be more negatively affected and the magnitude of the loss could be more significant than if we had made smaller investments in more companies.
-The following table shows the cost and fair value of our ten largest portfolio company positions as of March 31, 2018:
+The following table shows the cost and fair value of the total investments in portfolio companies that represented greater than 5.0% of our net assets as of December 31, 2016: